cris178/100moons/README.md

 Cien Lunas is a React web application using AWS services such as Amplify for hosting.
 To see how the project was initialied follow the [Amazon AWS Starter Page](https://docs.amplify.aws/cli/start/install).

+## AWS Hosting and Continuous Deployment CD

+Using AWS Amplify CLI you can add AWS features one of which is hosting and CD.
+Once you init your project and select your profile with the correct promissions you can use

+## Amplify Init

+In order to begin adding hosting along with the option to add continuos deployment through github.
+For the source directory path leave it default src which should be how the create-react-app sets up your workspace.
+For the build command I used npm run build which is the command I use to compile my React app after having it in a decent state.
+The start command for me is npm start since that's how I test using local:host.
+I selected the default profile I made earlier.

+(Getting started with AWS Hosting)[https://docs.aws.amazon.com/amplify/latest/userguide/getting-started.html]

+## Add Hosting

+* amplify add hosting

+Once the initialization of the project is complete it's time to add hosting.
+After using amplify add hosting just follow the terminal commands until you're asked to add your github through a web browser.
+Continue on until you reach selecting your backend enviroment which is where you'll create one or use an existing eviroment.
+Add an existing role and then you can move on to the next screen to save and deploy.

+After you deploy you could go back to the terminal hit enter see you're amplify app url as well on the browser see the deployment process happening automatically.
+This is an improvement over firebase where you have to manuall do an npm run build, firebase deploy and then still add the project to github.
+This method handles everything with a git hub push.

 ## Available Scripts

 In the project directory, you can run: